Skalar/s3_storer/README.md

 # API Usage

 API will always return 200 OK, but errors may occur.
-Reason for this is that we'll start sending data to client, to keep connection open and stop Heroku from killing us.
+Reason for this is that we'll start sending data to client right away, to keep connection open and stop Heroku from killing us.
 We will know at a later point in time if some URLs fails or not and the status is serialized in the JSON response.
 It will either be "ok", "error", or "timeout".

+In production all requests must be over https due to AWS credentials being passed around.

 ### POST to `/store` (auth header to be added)
 ```json